 Former.

-Steve Pachenik's former CFR.
+Steve Pieczenik's former CFR.

-Alex also left off a few relevant things about her resume, like how she won the 1996 Pulitzer Prize for explanatory journalism for her work covering the outbreak of Ebola.
+Alex also left off a few relevant things about her resume, like how she won the 1996 Pulitzer Prize for Explanatory Journalism for her work covering the outbreak of Ebola.

 Alex is just making up that she's invested in China.